If you enjoy figuring out how things work and have a curious mind, a computing course could be just what you are looking for.

 Pearson BTEC Level 3 Extended Diploma in IT

-You’ll need 5 GCSEs at grades 9–4 (A*–C), including English Language and Maths – both of these must be grades 9–4 (A*–C) or Functional Skills Level 2 in English and Maths, or a relevant Level 2 vocational qualification with English and Maths GCSE grades 9–4 (A*–C).
+You’ll need a minimum of 5 GCSEs at grades 9–5 (A*–C), including English, Maths and IT, or a relevant Level 2 IT qualification with GCSE English and Maths at grades 9–5 (A*–C).

-There are 13 units of which 7 are mandatory and 6 are mandatory.
+There are 13 units of which 7 are mandatory and 6 are optional.

 Externally assessed units: